repros-dev/trace-model/README.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-Re-run the and confirm the `run.txt` file was restored:
+Re-run this example and confirm the `run.txt` file and the `products` folder were restored:
 ```
 repro@a6c7a4e443a8:/mnt/trace-model/demo/01-trov-vocab$ make
 bash run.sh > run.txt